Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 Apply the Tape: Step-by-Step (Valve Hole to Overlap)

-Start at the valve hole and position the tape end about 10 cm (4 in) before it so the rim gets full coverage when you wrap.
-Peel and press the tape down under tension while rotating the wheel, paying special attention to spoke holes and smoothing out wrinkles or air bubbles as you go.
-Finish by overlapping the tape 10–15 cm (4–6 in), cutting the end at a 45° angle, and inspecting the seal before fitting the valve.
+Start at the valve hole and position the tape end about 10 cm (4 in) before it so the rim gets full coverage when you wrap around.
+Peel and press the tape down under tension while rotating the wheel.
+Pay special attention to spoke holes, smoothing out wrinkles or air bubbles as you go.
+Finish by overlapping the tape 10 to 15 cm (4 to 6 in), cutting the end at a 45-degree angle, and inspecting the seal before fitting the valve.

-Locate the valve hole and peel back about 10 cm (4 in) of tape to position the adhesive, then press it firmly around the valve with your thumb to form a tight seal.
-You’re establishing correct valve placement and initial tape tension here; keep the tape centered over the hole so the stem sits perpendicular when inserted.
-Hold the tape taut with one hand, smooth with the other, and avoid wrinkles.
+Locate the valve hole and peel back about 10 cm (4 in) of tape.
+Position the adhesive side down and press it firmly around the valve area with your thumb to form a tight seal.
+This step sets the correct valve placement and initial tape tension.
+Keep the tape centered over the hole so the stem sits perpendicular when you insert it.
+Hold the tape taut with one hand and smooth with the other to avoid wrinkles.

 • Keep steady tape tension to prevent bubbles.